Solopreneur in 2026: Why One Person Is Actually Enough

 1. Information products (digital content, courses, newsletters)

-One person writes, records, or designs a body of work once and sells it repeatedly.
-Newsletter subscriptions, online courses, paid communities, template libraries.
-Zero inventory, zero fulfillment — just you and a payment processor.
-This is where AWP operates, so I have actual numbers from inside.
-Writing once + selling access repeatedly is the cleanest economic model I've found for a non-technical solopreneur.
+One person writes, records, or designs a body of work once and sells it repeatedly: newsletter subscriptions, online courses, paid communities, template libraries.
+Zero inventory, zero fulfillment, just one person and a payment processor.
+Writing once + selling access repeatedly is the cleanest economic model for a non-technical solopreneur.
+Justin Welsh's public revenue log hit $10M cumulative revenue over 2,119 days at ~89% margins on this exact model.

 2. Services at premium rates